JuliaData/JuliaDB.jl/docs/src/index.md

 In our toy temperature dataset, we might want to look at monthly instead of daily highs.

 This can be accomplished using the `convertdim` function.
-It accepts an array, a dimension number to convert, a function or dictionary to apply to indices in that dimension, and an aggregation function (the aggregation function is needed in case the mapping is many-to-one).
+It accepts a DTable, a dimension number to convert, a function or dictionary to apply to indices in that dimension, and an aggregation function (the aggregation function is needed in case the mapping is many-to-one).
 The following call therefore gives monthly high temperatures:

 ```@repl temperatures
 convertdim(dhitemps, 2, Dates.month, agg=max)
 ```

-### Assignment

-`DTable` supports indexed assignment just like other arrays, but there are caveats.
-Since data is stored in a compact, sorted representation, inserting a single element is potentially very inefficient (`O(n)`, since it requires moving up to half of the existing elements).
-Therefore single-element insertions are accumulated into a temporary buffer to amortize cost.

-When the next whole-array operation (e.g. indexing or broadcast) is performed, the temporary buffer is merged into the main storage.
-This operation is called `flush!`, and can also be invoked explicitly.
-The cost of this operation is `O(n*log(n)) + O(m)`, where `n` is the number of inserted items and `m` is the number of existing items.
-This means that the worst case occurs when alternating between inserting a small number of items, and performing whole-array operations.
-To the extent possible, insertions should be batched, and in general done rarely.

 ### Named columns